HPE acquires Determined AI to bolster its high-performance compute business

 Elevate your enterprise data technology and strategy at Transform 2021.

 Hewlett Packard Enterprise (HPE) today announced it has acquired Determined AI, a San Francisco, California-based startup developing an open source platform for building machine learning models.
-The two companies say the deal, terms of which weren’t publicly disclosed, will combine Determined AI’s software with HPE’s high-performance computing (HPC) offerings.
+The two companies say the deal will combine Determined AI’s software with HPE’s high-performance computing (HPC) offerings.
+Terms of the deal weren’t publicly disclosed.

-Building and training machine learning models are among the most demanding stages in AI development, because doing so requires researchers to face challenges in HPC.
+Building and training machine learning models are among the most demanding stages in AI development because researchers must face challenges in HPC.
 These include setting up and managing parallel workloads and configuring infrastructure that spans compute, storage, fabric, and accelerators.
 Researchers also need to know how to program, schedule, and train their models to maximize utilization of the infrastructure they’ve set up.

 Determined AI, which was cofounded in 2017 by Ameet Talwalkar, Evan Sparks, and Neil Conway, counts among its key contributors Ph.D. students and faculty from the University of California, Berkeley and Carnegie Mellon.
 The company’s platform helps set up, fine-tune, manage, and share workstations and clusters that run on-premises or in the cloud, as well as speeding up model training via capabilities like accelerator scheduling, advanced hyperparameter optimization, and neural architecture search.
 (Hyperparameters are variables whose values are used to control the learning process, while neural architecture search is a technique for automating the design of particular AI models.)

-Determined AI claims that for one company, it accelerated AI-guided drug discovery from three days to three hours.
+Determined AI claims it accelerated AI-guided drug discovery for one customer from three days to three hours.
 “The Determined AI team is excited to join HPE, who shares our vision to realize the potential of AI,” Sparks said.
 “Over the last several years, building AI applications has become extremely compute-, data-, and communication-intensive.
 By combining with HPE’s industry-leading HPC and AI solutions, we can accelerate our mission to build cutting-edge AI applications and significantly expand our customer reach.”

 Growth in HPC